Skip to main content

 Originally cancer registries were regionally based, and the teams adopted names such as cancer intelligence units or cancer surveillance units to reflect changes in their roles in cancer epidemiology and research.

-The importance of their work was confirmed in the expert advisory group report on cancer services in 1995, the Coleman- Hein report1.
+The importance of their work was confirmed in the expert advisory group report on cancer services in 1995, the Coleman- Hine report1.
 This outlined a radical reform of the UK's cancer services with the aim of improving outcomes and reducing inequalities in NHS cancer care.

 In 2013, the 8 regional cancer registries were rationalised to create a single cancer registry for England, the National Cancer Registration and Analysis Service (NCRAS).